Rhode Island House Republicans

 Printer Friendly View

 Sherry Roberts serves the residents of District 29, which includes West Greenwich and Coventry.
-In her fourth term, she was first elected to office in November 2014.
-In 2020, Sherry Roberts was promoted and appointed to serve as the Senior Deputy Minority Leader for the delegation.
-She serves as a member of three House standing committees, which include: Health and Human Services (deliberates on all bills affecting the health care system, human services, children and families); Education (oversees legislation to create state education policies and practices); and Judiciary (considers all bills affecting the penal code, judicial system, ethics, open meetings, access to public records and election laws).
+In her fifth term, she was first elected to office in November 2014.
+She serves as a member of two House standing committees, which include: Finance (considers all propositions relative to the revenue, to inquire into the state of the public debt and to report from time to time their opinion on such propositions for expediency); and Education (oversees legislation to create state education policies and practices).

 During the 2019 legislative session, the Republican Caucus moved the needle on a number of important state government issues on behalf of Rhode Island’s hardworking taxpayers.
 Roberts was recognized for her impressive legislative voting records in preserving individual and constitutional freedoms by the Center for Freedom and Prosperity, as an honoree of its prestigious 2019 Middendorf Pillar of Freedom Award; and the Rhode Island Farm Bureau recognized Roberts with the 2019 Legislative Award.